-- 1. Explain to the class that in today's lesson you will continue to work on ways to focus attention. - 2.
-Ask who remembers what belly-breathing is and when it can be used. - 3.
-Remind children that belly-breathing is a calming way to breathe into your belly and that it can be used to help pay attention better. - 4.
-Introduce another tool to pay attention, self-talk.

-5. SAY > Self-talk means talking to yourself in a very quiet voice or in your head.
+breathing is and when it can be used.

+- 3. Remind children that belly-breathing is a calming way to breathe into your belly and that it can be used to help pay attention better. - 4.
+Introduce another tool to pay attention, self-talk. - 5.
+SAY > Self-talk means talking to yourself in a very quiet voice or in your head.

-- 6. Ask the children if they have ever used self-talk. - SENSITIVITY TIP > Make sure that children understand that everyone uses self-talk, it just might be in different ways.
-It is completely natural and normal for people to self-talk. - 7.
+SENSITIVITY TIP > Make sure that children understand that everyone uses self-talk, it just might be in different ways.
+It is completely natural and normal for people to selftalk.

+- 6. Ask the children if they have ever used self-talk. - 7.
 Explain that self-talk is used to focus on a task.
 To use self-talk you tell yourself what to do out loud so that you stay on task and ignore distractions.
-Say that everyone has used self-talk before to remember something they needed to recall like directions to a new friend's home, but we are going to use self-talk to help us remember instructions in class. - 8.
-Reference the previous class, where they brainstormed classroom distractions and give a few common examples.
-Explain that self-talk helps to ignore those distractions. - 9.
-Give an example of your own:
+Say that everyone has used self-talk before to remember something they needed to recall like directions to a new friend's home, but we are going to use self-talk to help us remember instructions in class.

+8. Reference the previous class, where they brainstormed classroom distractions and give a few common examples.
+Explain that self-talk helps to ignore those distractions.

-SAY > "Self-talk helps me to focus a lot.
-I am going to demonstrate self-talk for you now.
-If I need to draw a face on the chalkboard, but I am getting distracted, I could use self-talk."
+Activity: What is self-talk?
+Time: 10 minutes Arrangement: Whole group Give an example of your own: SAY > "Self-talk helps me to focus a lot.
+I am going to demonstrate selftalk for you now.
+If I need to draw a face on the chalkboard, but I am getting Explain to the class that in today's lesson you will continue to work on ways to focus attention. distracted, I could use self-talk."
+2. Ask who remembers what bellyself-talk to stay focused.